gaehlerm/SoftwareEngineering/README.md

 -	The constructors should be small and not rely on any fancy logic

 Both these rules are implied by the topics we covered so far.
 But now we have a reason why we absolutely have to obey them.
 The unit tests force us to do so.

+## When to run tests

+It is very important that tests are run automatically.
+This is the only way to ensure that they are always run when necessarily.
+When they are run exactly however depends on the kind of test.

+Unit tests are fasts.
+Each one of them takes only milliseconds to run.
+All together they shouldn't take more than a few seconds.
+Split them up in subgroups if your program becomes too big and it takes more than a few seconds to run them all.

+Code is only allowed to be merged into master if the unit tests all pass.
+This means that every programmer has to run the unit tests before creating a merge request (MR) just as he has to make sure the whole projects compiles.
+It is mandatory to fix code that broke unit tests, otherwise it won't be merged.

+Now let me repeat: It is mandatory that all unit tests pass before an MR can be merged into master.
+This is a rule that should be automated.
+Set up jenkins //(or what else is the MR software?) accordingly.
+It should check the unit tests just the same as it checks the formating of the code and the compilation.
+This is just another fixed requirement inside the MR. This is the only way to ensure that the unit tests are guaranteed to pass all the time.

+With acceptance tests is becomes a little bit trickier.
+Acceptance tests are slow and can't just be run in or before every MR. Therefore you can't guarantee that all acceptance tests pass all the time.
+Instead you have to set up Jenkins to run the acceptance tests overnight ("nightly build").
+And if a test fails, it should send an email to all the developers who changed something the last day that the tests fail.
+The team then has to sit together and figure out why this is the case.
+In most cases it is fairly obvious why.

 # 13. Writing good code